marthematicist/basketLathe/README.md

 	* 2016
 	*
 	* shape a basket using mouse as it builds vertically
-	* vision: output a .STL file for 3D printing
+	* outputs a .STL file for 3D printing